 Placing a wet cable in a conventional oven at 160°F for a couple of hours should dry it out.
-Shield the antenna cable against damage from radiated heat from the oven element by placing the coiled cable on a large cookie sheet or a sheet of aluminum foil.
+Shield the antenna cable against damage from radiated heat from the oven element by placing the coiled cable on a large cookie sheet or a sheet of aluminium foil.
+See section 5.3.2 (3.d) for information on weatherproofing the antenna cable.